MHC class I: PirB and visual plasticity

 Paired-immunoglobulin-like receptor B (PirB), an MHCI-binding receptor, is involved in the regulation of visual plasticity.
 PirB is expressed in the central nervous system and diminishes ocular dominance plasticity in the developmental critical period and adulthood.
 When the function of PirB was abolished in mutant mice, ocular dominance plasticity became more pronounced at all ages.
 PirB loss of function mutant mice also exhibited enhanced plasticity after monocular deprivation during the critical period.
-These results suggest PirB may be involved in modulation of synaptic plasticity in the visual cortex.
+These results suggest that PirB may be involved in the modulation of synaptic plasticity in the visual cortex.

 Structure

 MHC class I molecules are heterodimers that consist of two polypeptide chains, α and β2-microglobulin (B2M).
 The two chains are linked noncovalently via interaction of B2M and the α3 domain.
-Only the α chain is polymorphic and encoded by a HLA gene, while the B2M subunit is not polymorphic and encoded by the Beta-2 microglobulin gene.
+Only the α chain is polymorphic and encoded by a HLA gene, while the B2M subunit is not polymorphic and encoded by the beta-2 microglobulin gene.
 The α3 domain is plasma membrane-spanning and interacts with the CD8 co-receptor of T-cells.
 The α3-CD8 interaction holds the MHC I molecule in place while the T cell receptor (TCR) on the surface of the cytotoxic T cell binds its α1-α2 heterodimer ligand, and checks the coupled peptide for antigenicity.
 The α1 and α2 domains fold to make up a groove for peptides to bind.
 MHC class I molecules bind peptides that are predominantly 8-10 amino acid in length (Parham 87), but the binding of longer peptides have also been reported.

+While a high-affinity peptide and the B2M subunit are normally required to maintain a stable ternary complex between the peptide, MHC I, and B2M, under subphysiological temperatures, stable, peptide-deficient MHC I/B2M heterodimers have been observed.
+Synthetic stable, peptide-receptive MHC I molecules have been generated using a disulfide bond between the MHC I and B2M, named "open MHC-I".